 Spreadsheets are fine when you’re first getting started with OKRs.
 However, they’re not as effective as a more in-depth tool with expanded features and a goal tracking dashboard.

-An OKR software like Weekdone provides you with a more expansive set of tools for setting OKRs, monitoring progress and scheduling 1:1s and weekly check-in meetings.
+An OKR tracker tool like Weekdone provides you with a more expansive set of features for setting OKRs, monitoring progress and keeping focus during weekly check-in meetings.

 This software does all the heavy lifting for you, so you don’t have to manually input all your data with every update.
 It even generates impressive status reports for team members, team leaders, and other higher-ups in the company.